 But now you are starting to feel it’s time to move on.
 And it really shouldn’t be a surprise – nurses are burning out at a rate unparalleled to any other profession.

-For me, it started after having my own children and realizing that I wanted more flexibility in my life that a traditional nursing career can’t offer me at this time.
-In fact, I speak with mothers all the time who are looking for alternative ways to practice nursing so that they can be more present for their children at home… and finally stop working 12 hour shifts!
+For me, it started after having my children and realizing that I wanted more flexibility in my life that a traditional nursing career can’t offer me at this time.
+I speak with mothers all the time who are looking for alternative ways to practice nursing so that they can be more present for their children at home… and finally stop working 12-hour shifts!

 My point is that you will always be an RN.
 And the best part of being a nurse: your skills are highly transferable.
 There are many different ways to practice nursing… What will your next nursing pathway be?

-There was one aspect of the nursing profession that really appealed to me when I was considering becoming a nurse as a second career: flexibility.
-There are so many pathways that nurses can take outside of the hospital setting.
+One aspect of the nursing profession appealed to me when I was considering becoming a nurse as a second career: flexibility.
+Nurses can take so many pathways outside of the hospital setting.
 Now it’s time to take those critical thinking skills and apply them in a new direction!

 After all, nurses are lifelong learners by nature.
-Taking on a new job away from the bedside can be an exciting adventure.
+Taking on a new job away from the bedside can be exciting.
 Where will you end up next?
-Have you ever considered looking for a way to use your nursing degree working for a corporation, or as a nurse entrepreneur?
+Have you ever considered looking for a way to use your nursing degree working for a corporation or as a nurse entrepreneur?

-If the answer is YES then you may be ready to embark upon a new nursing career journey.
-It is time to open up you mind to new nursing jobs away from the bedside.
+If the answer is YES, you may be ready to embark on a new nursing career journey.
+It is time to open up your mind to new nursing jobs away from the bedside.

 8 Awesome Nursing Jobs Away From The Bedside